Hackers News Hackers News

 The Decryption and Execution of Gh0st RAT Payload (Source – Splunk)

-The decrypted DLL is then launched using the legitimate Windows application rundll32.exe, as shown in Figure 03: Rundll32 Execution.
-This technique allows the malware to execute code under a trusted system process, reducing the chance of triggering standard security alerts.
+The decrypted DLL is then executed using the legitimate Windows application rundll32.exe.
+This technique enables the malware to run its malicious code under a trusted system process, significantly reducing the likelihood of triggering standard security alerts.
+Upon activation, Gh0st RAT initiates information gathering, collecting the machine’s MAC address and hardware drive serial number to uniquely identify the compromised host within the attacker’s command-and-control (C2) infrastructure.

 Remote Services Persistence (Source - Splunk)